The H$_2^+$ molecular ion: low-lying states: Transitions

 It is known that the magnetic dipole transitions are much smaller than the electric dipole transition.
 The magnetic dipole B1 Oscillator Strength, with the energy in Rydbergs, is given by

 where ${\bf S}(R)$ is the matrix element

 ${\bf L}$ is the angular momentum operator and $\mu_B$ is the Bohr magneton.
 Between the states we consider at present article, there is only one permitted magnetic dipole transition from the ground state to $f_{1s\si_g-3d\pi_g}$.
 This B1 Oscillator strength is presented in Table~\ref{TB1OS}.
-Comparison is made with previously known results by Dalgarno et al.~\cite{DaMc:1953} at $R=2,4 a.u.$ only with 3 s.d.
-We confirm the striking qualitative observation that the B1 oscillator strength increases in $\sim$10 times coming from $R=2 a.u.$ to 4 a.u.
+Comparison is made with previously known results by Dalgarno et al.~\cite{DaMc:1953} at $R=2,4$~a.u. only with 3 s.d.
+We confirm the striking qualitative observation made in \cite{DaMc:1953} that the B1 oscillator strength increases in $\sim$10 times coming from $R=2$~a.u. to 4~a.u.
+In general, it reflects extremely sharp growth of the B1 Oscillator strength $f_{1s\si_g-3d\pi_g}$ at small $R$: from $R=1$~a.u. to 2~a.u. it grows in $\sim 15$ times.
+In total, from $R=1$\,a.u. to 4\,a.u. the B1 Oscillator strength $f_{1s\si_g-3d\pi_g}$ increases in $\sim 200$ times!
+It is related with the fact that at united atom limit, $R=0$, this transition is prohibited but gets permitted at $R \neq 0$.